Procurement Frameworks.

 • the date you exported your results

-You should keep your own record of your communications with suppliers, including any early market engagement, clarification questions, emails and face to face conversations you have.
+You should add this information to your audit trail.
+You must also keep your own record of your communications with suppliers, including any early market engagement, clarification questions, emails and meetings.

 How to buy: a step-by-step guide